Oct 9, 2020

 Exploring the Body's Inner Spaces: Understanding Body Cavities and Their Contents

-The body cavities house internal organs, collectively known as viscera.
-There are two primary body cavities: the larger ventral (anterior) and the smaller dorsal (posterior) body cavities.
+The body cavities house internal organs, collectively known as viscera, providing protection, structural support, and compartmentalization.
+These cavities allow organs to function efficiently by reducing friction and accommodating changes in size and shape.
+There are two primary body cavities: the larger ventral (anterior) and the smaller dorsal (posterior) body cavities, each subdivided into smaller compartments.

-The abdomino-pelvic cavity extends from the diaphragm to the pelvic floor, divided into the superior abdominal and inferior pelvic cavities by an imaginary line at the upper pelvis.
+The abdomino-pelvic cavity extends from the diaphragm to the pelvic floor, divided into two regions by an imaginary horizontal line at the upper pelvis:

 Body Cavity